 “ShipBob’s analytics dashboard has a lot of valuable reports that show our top-selling states, order revenue and costs, units sold, sales by SKU, days of inventory, SKU velocity, sales vs. inventory distributions showing where our customers are and where we’re shipping from, and more.”

 Andrew Hardy, COO of Nature’s Ultra

 By calculating CPO, you can easily find ways to cut costs and increase profit margins.
 ShipBob has partnered with thousands and thousands of ecommerce businesses to help them not only grow their brand but also help in reducing shipping and fulfilment costs.

 “ShipBob’s advanced software helps us quickly understand shipping costs and how to improve shipping times by being closer to where our customers are.”

 Andrea Lisbona, Founder & CEO of Touchland

-If you’re looking for a more robust digital fulfillment solution, ShipBob is a tech-enabled 3PL that offers affordable 2-day shipping, a network of fulfillment center locations, and best-in-class fulfillment technology.
+If you’re looking for a more robust digital fulfilment solution, ShipBob is a tech-enabled 3PL that offers affordable 2-day shipping, a network of fulfilment centre locations, and best-in-class fulfilment technology.

 Learn more about how ShipBob can help you reduce costs and grow your business by filling out the form below.